honest-todd/IoT-ids/README.md

 -------------------
 Any contribution is appreciated.

-If you are interested in adding any feature here are some possible extensions:
+If you are interested in adding any feature here are some possible extensions and know issues:
-* websockets support to utilize Kismets realtime eventbus system
+* fix the alert system
-*
+* add websockets support to utilize Kismets realtime eventbus system